 Share with students that we are going to use our digital map and personal writing activities to explore the African continent.
-To prepare for the map activity we are going to first take part in a short journal-writing activity.
+To prepare for the map activity, first we are going to take part in a short journal-writing activity.
 Let students know that throughout the program they will each have their own MVP Journals to use in their activities.
 They will be able to write their personal thoughts and reflections in the journal, which will not be handed in to the teacher.

 Begin the first MVP Journal-writing activity by asking students: “What comes to your mind when you think of Africa?”